Bearer/bearer/README.md

 * Leakage of sensitive data through cookies, internal loggers, third-party logging services, and into analytics environments.
 * Usage of weak encryption libraries or misusage of encryption algorithms.
 * Unencrypted incoming and outgoing communication (HTTP, FTP, SMTP) of sensitive information.
-* Hard-coded secrets and tokens
+* Hard-coded secrets and tokens.

 And many [more](https://docs.bearer.com/reference/rules/).